 Smart tip about squills

-Our tip: just forget about them, and sit back and savor their bloom every year.
+Our tip: forget about care, just sit back and savor the blooming every year!

 Read also on the topic of bulb flowers